 Loading...

-Tech / May 15 2024
+Privacy & Security / May 15 2024

-The Cookie Apocalypse: What it means for your online privacy and your online experience
+The Cookie Apocalypse: What it Means for Your Online Privacy and Your Online Experience

 Third-party cookies are currently tracking almost everything you do online.
 But you'll be happy to know that with the "Cookie Apocalypse", their era is slowly coming to an end.
 Browsers are gradually phasing out third-party cookies, prioritizing users' online privacy and changing the online user experience.